 Creamy Sundried Tomato Pasta is easy to make on a weeknight, but elegant enough for a special occasion.
-And it’s oil free, dairy free, and gluten free!
+And it’s oil-free, dairy-free, and gluten-free!

 All you need to do is blend soaked raw cashews with water and some seasoning, and you get a luxurious sauce without any milk or oil.

 Be sure to buy raw cashews rather than roasted.
 In addition, it helps to have a high-speed blender such as a Vitamix.

-Besides making this recipe when you feel like a comforting pasta dish, you can also serve it on special occasions, like Christmas and Valentine’s Day.
+Besides making Creamy Sundried Tomato Pasta when you feel like a comforting meal, you can also serve it on special occasions, like Christmas and Valentine’s Day.

 - Cook the pasta according to the package directions.
 Drain, return to the pot, and set aside.

 - Blend the sundried tomatoes, cashews, water, lemon juice, and salt and pepper in a high-speed blender until sauce is very smooth.
 Add more water, if needed.

 - Add the sauce to the cooked pasta and toss until well coated.

 - Serve the pasta in bowls and top with fresh parsley, if desired.

 If you make Creamy Sundried Tomato Pasta, or any of the other recipes on the website, I would love to see your creations!